kusumahendra/laracatalyze/README.md

 1. Clone this repository to your web server directory
 2. Prepare your database detail and create new database
 3. rename file .env.example to .env
-4. change detail in .enf file according to your DB connection detail
+4. change detail in .env file according to your DB connection detail
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1